 We may need to update this notice from time to time, for example if the law or regulatory requirements change, if technology changes or to make the College's or the University's operations and procedures more efficient.
 If the change is material, we will give you not less than two months' notice of the change so that you can exercise your rights, if appropriate, before the change comes into effect.
-We will notify you of the change by email.
+We will notify you of the change by way of the email address submitted during your application.